 usually thought of as a particularly good source of nutrients, mushrooms

-actually rank rather high in nutritive
+actually rank rather high in nutritive value.
+They contain a substantial

-copper, and some other trace minerals, and are very low in calories.
+and are very low in calories.
 Moreover, researchers have discovered

-they contain antibacterial and other medicinal substances, including anti-tumor compounds
+they contain antibacterial and other medicinal substances, including

-part, from the fact that it is
+mushroom's distinctiveness derives, in part, from the fact that it is

 not truly a vegetable but a fungus, a plant that has no roots or leaves,

 no flowers or seeds, and that does not require light to grow (although

 some do need light to fruit).
 Instead, it proliferates in the dark and

 reproduces by releasing billions of spores.
 There are about 38,000 varieties

 of mushrooms, from deliciously edible to highly toxic.
 Most varieties

 grow wild; in fact, their earthy flavour has been appreciated for thousands

 of years.
-The Egyptian pharaohs decreed mushrooms
+The Egyptian pharaohs decreed mushrooms to be a royal food.

-available, no longer exclusively reserved for royalty.
+longer exclusively reserved for royalty.

-To minimise waste in recipes that call
+To minimize waste in recipes that call

 for caps only, choose mushrooms with short stems.
 Alternatively, reserve

 the stems for another recipe.

 For garnishing, or for cooking whole

 in a stew or braise, choose small mushrooms; for general cooking purposes,

 select medium-sized ones.
 For stuffing, look for mushrooms with caps

 large enough to hold a generous amount of filling.

 When shopping for specialty mushrooms,

 there is no single rule of thumb for judging freshness since they are

 all quite different and will not have the clean, uniform appearance

 of cultivated button mushrooms, particularly if gathered in the wild.

 It is important to conserve just the right amount of moisture when storing

 mushrooms.
 If left completely uncovered, they will dry out; if enclosed

 in moisture-proof wrapping, they will become soggy and begin to decay.

 A good compromise is to place mushrooms purchased in bulk in a loosely

 closed paper bag or in a shallow glass dish covered with a kitchen towel

 or a lightly moistened paper towel.
 Leave prepackaged mushrooms in their

 unopened package.
 Don't wash or trim mushrooms before storing them.

 mushrooms on the refrigerator shelf, not in the refrigerator salad drawer

 , which tends to be humid, for no more than a few days.
-Unopened, prepackaged mushrooms will
+Unopened, prepackaged

-caps open) with age, they can still be used for cooking and flavouring
+their caps open) with age, they can still be used for cooking and flavouring

 Dried mushrooms will keep almost indefinitely

-if wrapped in plastic or placed in a tightly closed jar and stored
+if wrapped in plastic or placed in a tightly closed jar and stored in

-dark place for up to six months.
+place for up to six months.

-Since mushrooms are very absorbent, try to minimise their contact
+Since mushrooms are very absorbent, try to minimise their contact with

-soft-bristled paintbrush).
 If the mushrooms have a lot of soil adhering to their stems, just trim

 off the stem bottoms.
 If absolutely necessary, place the mushrooms in

 a colander and rinse them quickly under cold running water; do not soak

 them or they will absorb too much water.

-Most mushrooms stems are edible.
+mushrooms stems are edible.
 All you need to do is trim off the very

 ends where the stem might be too spongy (try cutting through the stem

 with a small knife; if it feels spongy, trim off that section).
 If the

-recipe does not call for stems, break them off at the cap and save them (chopped, wrapped,
+recipe does not call for stems, break them off at the cap and save them

-before preparing the caps.
+off before preparing the caps.
 (Use the stems to flavour stock.).